stan8900/Portfolio/README.md

 He/Him

 ### ⚡ Fun Fact
-I founded the **Uzbek Society** at Brunel University and have a passion for exploring cultural events that bring people together!
+I'm in the group which founded the **Uzbek Society** at Brunel University and have a passion for exploring cultural events that bring people together!

 ---